In this product guide:

 Recommended Nike products for weight training and high-intensity training

-The rubber wrap has been reinforced and widened in the midfoot.
+Among the updates, the rubber wrap has been reinforced and widened in the midfoot.
 This update makes a J-hook easier during rope climbs.
-The Metcon 5 and 6 lacked a midsole, and relied on a dual-density insole with a heel lift.
-The Metcon 7 got rid of that as well.

-The redesigned midsole includes a stiff TPU heel lift under the heel, and a React foam midsole.
-The grooves under the forefoot make the Metcon 7 more flexible than before; these changes increase the use case versatility.
+Like the last time, the midsole has a stiff TPU heel lift and a React foam midsole.
+The shorter grooves under the forefoot make the Metcon 9 slightly less flexible than before.
+In lieu, the Metcon 9 delivers a planted feel with high levels of stability.

 It’s an excellent shoe for most weight-training sessions, unless we’re talking squats that exceed 140 kilos/300 lbs – in which case it’s going to be safer to train in the Romaleos 4 or Saveleos instead.

 It strikes a great balance between being a weight trainer and plyometric-friendly shoe.
-The single-density foam midsole provides a comfortable and relatively flexible ride that works well across a broad spectrum of workouts.
+The single-density foam midsole provides a comfortable and relatively flexible ride that works well across a variety of workouts.

 The wide rubber outsole grips very well and creates a stable foundation for lifting sessions.
 The midfoot wrap is a toned-down version of the Metcon; the wide flanks are compatible with rope climbs.

-As the name suggests, this Metcon variant draws its design inspiration from the Nike Free.
-The abundance of deep grooves infuses the Free Metcon 4’s midsole with a lot of forward flexibility versus the standard Metcon.
+This Metcon variant draws its design inspiration from the Nike Free.
+The deep grooves on the Free Metcon 5’s midsole make it more flexible than the regular Metcon.

-Lunges and jumps are easier with the flexible forefoot, and the stable heel works for lifting exercises.
-The heel midsole has a supportive ‘strut’ on the side, and the solid rubber base keeps the foot planted during lifting.
+Lunges and jumps are easier with the flexible forefoot, and the stable heel works for strength-training.
+The heel midsole has a supportive ‘strut’ on the side, and the solid rubber base keeps the foot planted during lifting sessions.

 The sock-like upper is cleverly designed.
-A fixed yet elastic heel band locks the foot in place, and the lacing loops help create a secure fit.
+The raised midsole walls support the upper, whereas the lacing loops help create a secure fit.

 Recommended shoes for plyometrics, aerobics, and treadmill